 Abbreviations should be defined at first mention, and make sure consistency of the abbreviations throughout the manuscript.

-Acknowledgements of people who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.), grants, funds, etc. should be provided in a separate section at the end of the manuscript before the references and do not include them on the title page.
+Acknowledgments of people who provided help during the research (e.g., providing language help, writing assistance or proofreading the article, etc.), grants, funds, etc. should be provided in a separate section at the end of the manuscript before the references and do not include them on the title page.

-The math equations should be submitted as editable text not as images.
-Present simple formula in line with normal text.
+The math equations should be submitted as editable text, not as images.
+The present simple formula is in line with normal text.
 The use of the Microsoft Equation Editor or Math-type software is recommended.

 - The authors should make sure that their original artworks have uniform letters and sizes.

 - Preferred fonts: Arial (or Helvetica), Times New Roman (or Times), Symbol, Courier.

 - The artworks must be numbered according to their sequence in the text.